 Reconstructed Human Skin Models for Research and Screening Purposes

 Functional 3D reconstructed human skin equivalents (HSEs) can be used for drug testing that avoids the excessive use of experimental animals.
 HSEs are three-dimensional systems that recapitulate most of the in vivo characteristics and in which cellular processes may be normalized compared to conventional monolayer cultures.
-These in vitro 3D-HSEs are the result of more than 25 years of research and development by scientists from Leiden University Medical Centre (LUMC) (The Netherlands).
-Within the Department of Dermatology, LUMC provide both healthy and diseased in vitro HSEs for animal‐free compound screening and safety testing services and for co‐development activities.
-HSEs are used in new product development and substantiation of product claims in cosmetic, pharmaceutical, food and environmental industries, but also in fundamental research within the field of experimental dermatology.
-These HSEs enable genomic, proteomic and drug development research not possible with traditional, unrepresentative or even unavailable animal models, monolayer cell cultures or clinical test procedures.
+These in vitro 3D HSEs are the result of more than 25 years of research and development by scientists from Leiden University Medical Center (LUMC) (The Netherlands).
+Within the Department of Dermatology, LUMC provide both healthy and diseased in vitro HSEs for animal-free compound screening and safety testing services and for co-development activities.
+HSEs are used in new product development and substantiation or product claims in cosmetic, pharmaceutical, food and environmental industries, but also in fundamental research within the field of experimental dermatology.
+These HSEs enable genomic, proteomic and drug development research not possible with traditional, unrepresentative or equally unavailable animal models, monolayer cell cultures or clinical test procedures.
 Uniquely, all in vitro HSEs are fully customizable to meet both the scientific and commercial demands of the customer.

 Currently LUMC offer four different HSEs; the Leiden Epidermal model (LEM), the Full-Thickness model (FTM), the Fibroblasts-Derived Matrix model (FDM) and the Ex-vivo human skin (ExHs) (Figure 1).